-When you first start up the Xilinx CORE Generator System, you will be prompted to create a new project with the "Getting Started" project dialog.
-The "Create a New Project" radio button should be selected.
-If it is not, please select it now.
-You can type the path to the new project directory into the "directory" text field or you may click on the "browse" button and navigate to it.
+When you first start up the Xilinx CORE Generator System, you will be prompted to create a new project with the Getting Started project dialog.
+The Create a New Project radio button should be selected.
+If it is not, select it now.
+Click OK to bring up the New Project dialog.
+In the New Project dialog you can type the path to the new project directory into the directory text field or you may click on the browse button and navigate to it.